Ronnie O’Sullivan claims he has been ‘bullied’ by snooker chiefs

 “I like Barry, but I’m not being intimidated or bullied any more.”

-O’Sullivan had made a winning start to his 25th Crucible campaign as he saw off Gary Wilson.
+O’Sullivan was speaking after making a winning start to his 25th Crucible campaign as he saw off Wallsend’s Gary Wilson 10-7.

-The reigning Masters champion had two centuries and eight further breaks of above 50 in a 10-7 victory, setting up a shot at Shaun Murphy or Yan Bingtao in the second round.
+The Masters champion had two centuries and eight further breaks of above 50 against the debutant, but he is reluctant to open up about his matches, and revealed the reason why that is his stance.

-Wallsend cueman Wilson was making his Crucible debut, and the 31-year-old former taxi driver gave an impressive account of himself.
-Two sparkling centuries on Sunday afternoon followed the eight tons he made in three qualifying matches which included a 147 maximum break.
+“It’s important that I keep focused, keep professional, keep myself out of trouble and just try to come and do a job,” O’Sullivan said.
+“It’s all about business.

-But there was no denying five-time champion O’Sullivan, who last won the world title four years ago and punched the air in delight at getting across the line.
+“I have no problem with the press, but sometimes I say things I shouldn’t say and get myself in hot bother and I get a letter through saying I need to respond in 14 days, a day before a tournament and it’s kind of messed up my last three or four tournaments.”